influenzanet/study-service/docs/studyActions.md

 **Required Parameter:**

 >   `action.Data[0]` :  the key of the report to be updated as string. \
->   `action.Data[1]` : the attribute key of the report.
-An existing pair of attribute key and value will be updated or an new pair is appendend to this entry of report list. \
+>   `action.Data[1]` : the attribute key of the report data entry.
+An existing pair of attribute key and value will be updated or an new pair is appendend to this report data. \
 >   `action.Data[2]` : the corresponding value. \
 >   `action.Data[3]` : some optional attributes for interpreting the report value.